pepsicarrt/bwaaa/README.md

 all of these questions I wrote

 ## Q: what is this for
-A: If you have a service provider or network that restricts certain HTML games
+A: If you have a service provider or network that restricts certain HTML files

 ## Q: when will updates release
 A: There is no schedule, I update when I feel like updating.